shabpompeiano/edunauts/0_liftoff/1_bits.md

-# 🚀 Liftoff: Understanding the Basics of Software
+# 🧑‍💻 Basics of Software: Understanding the Abstraction

 <br>